Download the source files for installing and running almaBTE.

-The AlmaBTE software package developed by this project will extend the “ShengBTE” approach currently employed for homogeneous bulk materials, into the mesoscale, to fully describe thermal transport from the electronic ab initio level, through the atomistic one, all the way into the mesoscopic structure level.
+The almaBTE software package developed by this project extends the ShengBTE approach currently employed for homogeneous bulk materials, into the mesoscale, to fully describe thermal transport from the electronic ab initio level, through the atomistic one, all the way into the mesoscopic structure level.
 AlmaBTE is oriented towards industrial applications, particularly in the rapidly evolving field of GaN based power electronics, and in all new technologies where thermal transport is a key issue.

 ALMA was launched in June 2015, and is funded by the European Commission through the Horizon 2020 – Research and Innovation Framework Programme, for a three year duration.

 D. G. Cahill et al., Nanoscale Thermal Transport II: 2003-2013.
 Appl.
 Phys.
 Rev. 1, 011305 (2014)

 C. Miccoli (ST): ALMA-ST_WP_6-1 G. Madsen (TU Wien) TUW_180413_ALMA A. Nejim (Silvaco) B. Vermeersch (CEA)alma_apr2018_bvermeer C. Giesen (AIXTRON) A. Rastelli (JKU) N. Mingo (CEA)

 On October 23, 2017, we will hold a hands-on training session for researchers at ST microelectronics in Catania, Italy.
 This short course will cover almaBTE’s basics, practical use, and its application to thermal design problems in nanoelectronics.